alelapi/jsnad-preparation/docs/certification/events/README.md

 ## The EventEmitter Module

-The EventEmitter is a module that facilitates communication between objects in Node.
+The EventEmitter is a Node.js built-in module that facilitates communication between objects in Node.
+It allows to create, fire, and listen for custom events.
 Emitter objects emit named events that cause previously registered listeners to be called.
 EventEmitter objects emit events and expose an eventEmitter.on() function that allows one or more functions to be attached to named events emitted by the object.
 When the EventEmitter object emits an event, all of the functions attached to that specific event are called synchronously